Board

 James R. Muruthi – Director

 Kenyan native James Muruthi is one of the first students whose education was supported through the Makena Children’s Foundation.
 After the tragic death of his parents in an automobile accident, James lived as a young homeless boy wandering through Kenyan towns.
 He was eventually adopted by one of MCF’s founders, Peter Muigai Muruthi and his wife Jane.
 After completing secondary school in Kenya, James took the initiative to immigrate to the United States where he received his Bachelor’s and Master’s degrees in Gerontology from Miami University in Oxford, Ohio.
 He received his PhD in Human Development and Family Science from the University of Georgia and then was a Post-Doctoral Associate at the Center for Gerontology at Virginia Tech.
-Currently, James is an Assistant Professor in the Department of Counseling Psychology and Human Services in the College of Education at the University of Oregon.
+Currently James is an Assistant Professor in the Counseling and Family Therapy Department at Drexel University in Philadelphia.
 James has published many academic papers focusing on his passionate interest in aging issues in minority and ethnic groups.
 He has received top academic awards at each of the schools he attended, repeatedly been elected to leadership posts by his fellow students and volunteered his time to refugee and gerontology organizations.